 In the morning all should enter the building through the front entrance.
-Children may arrive between 7:45-8:00AM.
-If students regularly need to arrive well before 7:45AM, they should enter the front door and go to the childcare center where before school arrangements should have been made.
+Children may arrive between 7:45-8:10AM.
+If students arrive well before 7:45AM, they should enter the front door and go to the childcare center where before school arrangements should have been made.